Mobile Web Traffic Stats and Facts in 2021

 Top mobile internet activities

 What you do on and with your mobile device dictates how you spend a lot of your time.
 If you’re like most people, you probably use your phone to watch movies or videos on the internet.
-Yet, while entertainment is the leading category in mobile internet activities, many people use their device for a lot of other activities.
+Yet, while entertainment is the leading category in mobile internet activities, many people use their devices for a lot of other activities.

 You’d be surprised at just how many mobile internet activities there are, and while most of them are rooted in either entertainment or social media, phones are a surprisingly popular business tool as well.